Go Back

 Hot & Fast Dry-Brined Grilled Chicken Wings

-This recipe uses a dry brine to improve texture and moisture retention while preparing the exterior of the chicken wings for crisping on the grill.
+This easy recipe uses a dry brine to improve the texture and moisture retention of grilled chicken wings.
 Refrigerating the wings uncovered allows moisture to evaporate, further improving texture.
 A final blast over direct heat renders remaining fat and tightens the chicken skin without drying the meat on the wings.

 Prep Time 10 minutes